Research and Professional Roles

 Miranda's main areas of interest are in ethics, social epistemology, and in those regions of feminist philosophy that concern social identity, power, and the authority of reason.
-She is currently on a Leverhulme Major Research Fellowship, working on a book in moral philosophy on blame and forgiveness.
+She is currently on a two-year Leverhulme Major Research Fellowship, working on a book in moral philosophy Explaining Blame and Forgiveness.

-Miranda co-edited The Cambridge Companion to Feminism in Philosophy with Jennifer Hornsby (2000); and she is co-author of Reading Ethics, written with Sam Guttenplan, an introductory textbook giving interactive commentaries on classic texts in moral philosophy (Wiley-Blackwell, 2009).
+Reading Ethics, co-authored and edited with Sam Guttenplan.
+An introductory textbook with interactive commentaries on classic texts in moral philosophy (Wiley-Blackwell, 2009)

-Her book, Epistemic Injustice: Power and the Ethics of Knowing (OUP, 2007), explores how relations of social power and identity impinge in our epistemic practices to produce distinctively epistemic forms of injustice—injustices in which someone is undermined specifically in their capacity as a knower.
+Her 2007 monograph, Epistemic Injustice: Power and the Ethics of Knowing, explores how relations of social power and identity impinge in our epistemic practices to produce distinctively epistemic forms of injustice—injustices in which someone is undermined specifically in their capacity as an epistemic subject.

-Symposia on the book can be found in Episteme: A Journal of Social Epistemology, Vol. 7, Issue 2 (2010), with commentators Linda Alcoff, Sanford Goldberg, and Chris Hookway; and in Theoria: An International Journal for Theory, History and Foundations of Science Vol. 23/1 No. 61 Jan 2008, with commentators Jesus Zamora Bonilla and Francisco Javier Gil Martin.
+Symposia on the book are in Episteme, Vol. 7, Issue 2 (2010), with commentators Linda Alcoff, Sanford Goldberg, and Chris Hookway; and in Theoria Vol. 23/1 No. 61 (2008), with commentators Jesus Zamora Bonilla and Francisco Javier Gil Martin.